Is Collagen good for Kids?

 - Testing & Third-party Certification.
 Choose a collagen supplement that’s been tested for heavy metals and has third-party certification (our multi collagen is NSF certified).

 - Free of Additives (just collagen!)
-We do not include vitamin C to our multi collagen nor do we add the essential amino acid Tryptophan to our multi collagen.
+We do not include vitamin C to our collagen peptides nor do we add the essential amino acid tryptophan.

 Now, let’s get into the benefits of collagen for kids.